maximedaniel/HapticHIVE/README.md

 ```C
 bool isFree(TacHammer* tacHammer)
 ```
-return true if the tacHammer is not busy running an animation else return false. isFree should always be called before starting an haptic animation.</br>
+Returns true if the tacHammer is not busy running an animation else returns false. isFree should always be called before starting a new animation to check that the tacHammer is free.</br>
 **Example:** `if(isFree(M0)) pulse(M0, 0.5, 8);` check that tacHammer M0 is free before starting a pulse animation.

 ## Documentation - Physiological Sensors